NickAger/AnyError/README.md

 [![License](https://img.shields.io/cocoapods/l/AnyError.svg?style=flat)](http://cocoapods.org/pods/AnyError)
 [![Platform](https://img.shields.io/cocoapods/p/AnyError.svg?style=flat)](http://cocoapods.org/pods/AnyError)

 Swift µframework - `AnyError(cause:ErrorType)` - providing type erasure for ErrorType(s).

-Designed to be used as the error type associated with a [`Future`](https://github.com/Thomvis/BrightFutures) or [`Result`](https://github.com/antitypical/Result) - so that when composing futures with map/flatMap the error type is the same and can be propagated through the compositional chain.
+Originally designed to be used as the error type associated with a [`Future`](https://github.com/Thomvis/BrightFutures) or [`Result`](https://github.com/antitypical/Result) - so that when composing futures with map/flatMap the error type is the same and can be propagated through the compositional chain.

 * See [Type erasure with AnyError](http://nickager.com/blog/2016/03/07/AnyError) for further details.